Module 7: Survey design

 General description

-This course provides a comprehensive introduction to survey research, covering the entire process from designing questionnaires to preparing data for analysis.
+This module provides a comprehensive introduction to survey research, covering the entire process from designing questionnaires to preparing data for analysis.
 We will cover different survey designs (e.g., cross-sectional, experimental) and question types (e.g., open-ended, Likert scales, semantic differentials).
 In doing so, we will emphasize best practices in question wording, order, and scale selection (e.g., validated vs. self-developed).
 Participants will be taught key sampling principles (e.g., random, convenience) and learn how to address nonresponse and common biases (e.g., social desirability).
 Throughout the course, we will focus on practical implementation using Qualtrics, a widely used survey tool.
-Finally, while this course does not include hands-on statistical analysis, we will focus on preparing data for analysis (e.g., data screening and cleaning) and selecting the appropriate analysis techniques (e.g., factor analysis for scale validation, AN(C)OVA for experimental data).
+Finally, while this module does not include hands-on statistical analysis, we will focus on preparing data for analysis (e.g., data screening and cleaning) and selecting the appropriate analysis techniques (e.g., factor analysis for scale validation, AN(C)OVA for experimental data).
 By the end of the course, participants will have a theoretically grounded and practical understanding of how to design and conduct high-quality survey research.

 Target audience

-This course is aimed at those who are working with survey research, planning to do their own survey or want to commission one.
+This module is aimed at those who are working with survey research, planning to do their own survey or want to commission one.
 Participants will be given the opportunity to develop and receive feedback on a questionnaire on a topic of their own choice.
 The maximum 30 positions will be filled on a first-come-first-serve basis.

 Course prerequisites